Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 These “retornos” allow you to change direction to take an exit that is only in one direction or if you want to change direction.

-I recommend using a GPS to navigate easily in the region and to know the current speed limits.
+I recommend using GPS to navigate easily in the region and to know the current speed limits.

 Indeed, road signs are sometimes infrequent, especially on secondary roads.